Dick Van Arsdale: Personal life and death

-In 2005, he suffered a massive stroke, but made a physical recovery, though with some speech difficulties.
+Van Arsdale and his wife Barbara moved their family to Arizona in 1972.
+During his time as a player in Phoenix, he sold real estate during the offseason.
+After retiring he and Tom Van Arsdale operated a real estate business together in Phoenix.
+In 2005, Van Arsdale suffered a massive stroke, but made a physical recovery, though with some speech difficulties.
+Through diligent effort and therapy after his stroke, Van Arsdale became "an accomplished pen-and-ink artist".
 He and Tom shared a post-retirement art studio in Scottsdale, Arizona, which they opened in May 2018.
-Their art focuses on promoting racial tolerance and harmony.
+Their art focused on promoting racial tolerance and harmony.